Recommended Technology Books (for modern citizens)

 highly recommended for system admins

 System admins and some programmers will need this book.
-It primarily deals with problems associated with Web Servers and Browsers
+It primarily deals with problems associated with Web Servers and Browsers but this should get you over the hump

 DSP (digital signal processing)